is-120-winter-2023/css-fonts-button/README.md

 When your assignment is finished, sync it to Github and publish it on Github Pages.
 Remember to paste the Github pages URL in the repo _About_ section.

+Make sure to test your website on [validator.nu](https://validator.nu/).
+If you have any errors, fix them before submitting your URL to Learning Suite.

 _When you are ready for you assignment to be graded, submit a link to your Github repo on Learning Suite for the **CSS Fonts and a Button** assignmemt_